danijar/computer-game/README.md

 - Culled mesh generation from voxel data
 - Different block looks using a texture atlas
 - Block modification at runtime
+- Store and load world on and from disk

 Screenshot
 ----------